rblades/dhworkbook_master/docs/supporting materials/glitch.md

 ## A static website generator for photography

 Finally, let's turn that folder of pictures into a website.
-We're going to use the Exposé site generator, which you can get at [https://github.com/Jack000/expose](https://github.com/Jack000/expose).
+We're going to use the Exposé site generator, which you can get at [the expose Github repository](https://github.com/Jack000/expose).
 Take a moment to read through the details of that package.

 Use the `cd` command to get back up to your main directory (ie, don't do this when you're in your images folder).
 Grab the code:
 `$ git clone https://github.com/Jack000/Expose.git`